Cycling and Exploring by Nha Trang Beach

 Nha Trang Beach

-We walked the beach on the first evening and paid a couple of visits, rented a sunbed, and picked a spot under an umbrella.
-Snacks, drinks, and coffees are available at the nearby bar.
-We enjoyed the beach but could not just sit on the beach for six days.
+We walked on the beach on the first evening and made a couple of visits later.
+We rented a sunbed and picked a spot under an umbrella.
+Snacks, drinks, and coffee are available at the nearby bar.
+We enjoyed the beach, but we couldn't just sit on it for six days.
 We wanted to see more of the area.

 Di cycling along a busy street in Nha Trang